Home > GPU > GPU Buyer's Guide

 Cooling system

-The cooling system of your case directly impacts both the CPU (5700G) and the GPU you choose.
+Your case’s cooling system directly impacts the CPU (5700G) and the GPU you choose.
 For smooth operation with your 5700G, consider your case airflow and the GPU’s power draw.
 The stock cooler works for basic tasks with a mid-range GPU.
 For high-performance gaming, upgrade the CPU cooler and choose a good PSU.

 About the Author